Help is a click away.

 Help for Sellers & their Agents

-However, in a sale with contingencies, when the clock finally runs down, a new, seller decision period begins and is displayed on the timer.
-This period is also predetermined - generally for ten minutes but this is also at the discretion of the seller and their agent.
+If an offer is made in the last ten minutes of the offer period, an additional ten minutes will be added to the clock, and this ten minute process will repeat until no further offers are made.
+When the clock finally runs down, a new, seller decision period begins and is displayed on the timer.
+This period is also predetermined - generally for three hours but this is also at the discretion of the seller and their agent.
 During this period, the seller must decide whether to accept an offer.
-Doing so only requires the click of a button, and all participants are notified of the outcome (notifications go out regardless of whether an offer is accepted).
-Again, in an auction sale, where price is the sole bidding parameter, the highest bid that meets the seller's reserve automatically wins the property.
+Doing so only requires the click of a button, which homesale.plus can do on the seller agent’s behalf, and all participants are notified of the outcome (notifications go out regardless of whether an offer is accepted).
+During the seller decision period, the seller agent may negotiate offline with buyer agents, and the seller decision period may be extended to accommodate such negotiation.
+Once an offer is accepted, the listing and buyer agents work with their clients to get a ratified contract and proceed to closing as usual.

 Your homesale.plus Control Panel